ghazalkhalighinejad/approximating-cky/README.md

-This code repository implements the experiments described in "(Approximating CKY with Transformers)[https://arxiv.org/abs/2305.02386]" by Ghazal Khalighinejad, Ollie Liu, and Sam Wiseman, to appear in findings of EMNLP 2023.
+This code repository implements the experiments described in "[Approximating CKY with Transformers](https://arxiv.org/abs/2305.02386)" by Ghazal Khalighinejad, Ollie Liu, and Sam Wiseman, to appear in findings of EMNLP 2023.